attadanta/rdf-mapper/README.md

 be applicable to common table-based format where each item is represented by a row in some table.
 These assumptions are namely:

- * Schemas are associated with a names which identifies item types uniquely.
+ * Schemas are associated with names which identify item types uniquely.
  * Item properties are accessed by integers which identify property values.